 What are some traditional side dishes to serve with Rouladen?

 German Rouladen is a hearty dish, so they pair well with comforting sides.
 Traditional choices include potato dumplings (Kartoffelklöße), spaetzle, mashed potatoes, or boiled potatoes with parsley.
 Red cabbage (Rotkohl) is another popular accompaniment, because its sweetness balances the savory flavors of the German Rouladen.
+If you’d like to make a homemade version you can view our German red cabbage recipe here.
 A side of green beans or a simple salad can also add a touch of freshness to the meal.
 Enjoy!